 Ethylene gas is responsible for the tomato plant ripening process.
 This process begins with ethylene gas being produced inside the tomato once it has attained full size and is pale green.

 Once tomatoes turn about half green and half pink, called the breaker stage, cells form across the stem, sealing it off from the main vine.
 At this breaker stage, tomato plant ripening may occur either on or off the stem with no loss of flavor.

 Can You Slow Down the Ripening of Tomatoes?

-While tomatoes don’t ripen at fridge temps, if they are harvested at the breaker stage, storing them in a cool area (no less than 50 F. or 10 C.) will begin the process for slowing down tomato ripening.
+While tomatoes don’t ripen at fridge temps, if they are harvested at the breaker stage, storing them in a cool area no less than 50 degrees F. (10 C.) will begin the process for slowing down tomato ripening.